canorve/GALFITools/README.rst

-GALFITools is a collection of Python scripts that improve the input and output analysis of GALFIT.
+GALFITools is a collection of Python routines that improve the input and output analysis of GALFIT.

-This is a set of routines which help the GALFIT's  user to make masks, cut stars, create multiple initial parameters, simulate galaxies, fit MGE, compute sky and compute other photometric variables.
+GALFITools allows the GALFIT's users to make masks, cut stars, create multiple initial parameters, simulate galaxies, fit MGE, compute sky and other photometric variables.

 --------------